microfast-ch/rea/README.md

 You will get a `my-document.odt` that looks like this:
 ![A rea document that was rendered](doc/readme-rendered.png)

-*Note: Currently there is an issue and you will most likely get unwanted paragraphs/newlines on the rendering result.
-We will surpress this and simplify the loop command too.*

 #### Creating a template
 As seen in the previous example, you can use Lua code between the `[[ foo ]]` blocks directly.
 Everything is executed in the same scope unless you create scopes by yourself.
 This